 He is currently Head of the Allergy and Immunology Service of the Laval University Hospital Center (Centre hospitalier universitaire de Québec) since 2007, president of the Association of Allergists and Immunologists of Quebec since 2011 and was Director of Continuing Professional Education for the same association from 2007 to 2011.
 Dr. Gagnon has published a dozen articles in recognized peer-reviewed journals.

-He is involved in more than 100 clinical researchs as sub investigator since 2003 and become our principal investigator since 2016.
+He is involved in more than 100 clinical researchs as sub investigator since 2003 and became our principal investigator in 2016.

 Jean-Philippe Drolet, MD FRCPC

 Dr. Jean- Philippe Drolet completed his medical degree in 2004 and a specialization in pediatrics in 2007 at the Laval University.
 In 2009, he completed his specialization in clinical immunology and allergy at McGill University.
-In addition he completed a fellowship in fundamental research in 2010.
+In addition he completed a fellowship in basic science research in 2010.

 Since 2009 he has a general practice in adults and children and he is responsible for clinical and basic immunology teaching for students of the Faculty of Medicine at Laval University.